Skip to main content

 As someone who went through a bilateral mastectomy recovery, I can share exactly what I needed—especially the skincare product that truly helped with irritation, redness, and chafing.

-Here’s my personal list of post-mastectomy must-haves and how Bedrock Balm became my recovery essential.
+Here’s my personal list of post-mastectomy must-haves and how Bedrock Balm became my skincare recovery essential.

 My Story: From Founder to Patient

 As the founder of Bedrock, I never expected to use my own skincare for a bilateral mastectomy in 2025.
 I was shocked when my routine mammogram raised a red flag.
-A follow-up, a biopsy, and then those words that make your blood run cold—DCIS (ductal carcinoma in situ).
+A follow-up, a biopsy, and then the doctor that came over to me with sad eyes.
+I knew.

 At first, I thought a lumpectomy would take care of it.